aondov/BIT_project_2022/README.md

 ---

+## Manual

+In order to test the encryption process and the obfuscation methods, simply run the "encrypt.py" or "full_script.py" (if the decryption is needed) to encrypt/decrypt a specific folder and all of the files included in it.
+Every other requirement is handled by the script, from installing the required packages to generating and applying the encryption key to encrypt files.
+Same applies to the decryption process - only requirement to decrypt your files is to input a password.
+This password is located in the source code in the **"full_script.py"** file.

+Obfuscation was mainly done manually with the exception of using **PyArmor**.
+See the documentation in the repository to understand how to use PyArmor to obfuscate a source code.

+See the **Disclaimer** part to avoid encrypting your data accidentally, or encrypting the incorrect data.

+---

 ## Repository layout

 In this repository, all of the Python files can be found, including the original script, which allows using a decryption function (the password is located in the source code).